elputnam/RefurbishedNotions/RefurbishedNotions.md

 The FitBit categorizes activity minutes as lightly active, moderately active, very active, and sedentary.
 Categories that are interpreted through heart rate data and movements.
 My very active minutes became my sedentary minutes, as I fed the machine.
 Becoming machine.
 Became the machine.

+I use data to animate the body, but also introduce obfuscation as the presentation of data is not merely presented as facts to be read.
+The stylistic quality of the images is evocative of 19th century motion capture experiments by Eoduard Muybridge and Étienne-Jules Marey.

 ## Sedentary Productivity

 This period of staying close to home -- initially within a 2 kilometer radius -- got me thinking about movement within this sphere, and how my body responded to this constraint.
 Circling around the house repeatedly, following my two young daughters.
 I wanted to start counting these steps.
 I tried to make a pedometer with an Adafruit circuit playground (in order to maintain control over my data), though I was unable to find a way to log the data externally and it kept shutting down due to a battery fault.
 I ended up just purchasing a FitBit.
 The model I acquired could also track heart rate.
 What began as an artistic impetus -- a desire to track my steps and biometric data as a means of documenting this experience -- soon came to influence my running.
 I found myself running further and faster, making sure to hit my step targets.
 I set an alert for every hour, so if I had not completed 250 per hours I would be prompted to do so.
 For a while, I just marched in place to meet these arbitrary targets.
 My bodily movements were modified in relation to this technical object, a digital device that tracked my movements.